 When they met, the king grew furious and yelled to his advisors, “The spot on my back where my teacher struck me still hurts after all this time.
 Today he must die!”
-The Bodhisatta replied that his blows were discipline, not anger, and had he not done it, the prince would have soon started taking fruits and cakes, which would have led to burglary and murder, and he would have suffered the appropriate punishment.
+The Bodhisatta replied that his blows were discipline, not anger; and had he not done it, the prince would have soon started taking fruits and cakes, which would have led to burglary and murder, and he would have suffered the appropriate punishments.
 “All this prosperity you have now is because I struck you on that day,” he said.
-Upon hearing this, the king realized the Bodhisatta was correct, and in gratitude offered to give him the kingdom.
+Upon hearing this, the king realized the Bodhisatta was right, and in gratitude offered to give him the kingdom.
 The Bodhisatta accepted the king’s forgiveness, but said he had no desire to be a ruler.
 Instead, the king made him the royal chaplain and treated him like a father for the rest of his days.

 In the Lifetime of the Buddha

 The prince was an earlier birth of one of the Buddha’s disciples who was full of bitterness and quick to anger over even the smallest of things.
-The Buddha told the prince this story so he knew he had been the same way before and had eventually overcome his passions.
+The Buddha told the prince this story so he knew that he had been the same way before and had eventually overcome his passions.